I Think the Policing of School Lunches Has Gone Too Far

 A friend has butt heads with her daughter’s teacher recently over the teacher’s insistence that students eat the food in their lunch in a particular order: sandwiches and vegetables first, then any sweet stuff (including fruit), for “dessert.”

 After having a conversation with the teacher, it emerged that my friend and her had very different opinions on how to introduce values of healthy eating.
-The teacher insisted she was modelling good eating behavior and that the students would internalize the rules for healthy eating by the time they hit middle school.
+The teacher insisted she was modelling good eating behaviour and that the students would internalize the rules for healthy eating by the time they hit middle school.
 My friend explained that if the teacher dictated exactly what and when her daughter should eat, she would never learn to decide for herself.
 The stalemate continues.

 Lunch is about more than just food.
 It has become a site of judgment on the morality of eating “good food” and the class lines that emerge as a result.
 Our kids have enough to worry about at school these days; let’s take lunch off the table as a source of shame.